Programs Using Shortage Designations

 - The Verification of Employment Form has been updated from paper to an online form.
 Moving forward, please use the link when submitting a Verification of Employment form.

 National Interest Waivers

-ISDH will issue recommendation letters for National Interest Waivers (NIW).
-To see the documents required, in order for the ISDH to write a recommendation letter click on this link: ISDH NIW Requirements
+IDOH will issue recommendation letters for National Interest Waivers (NIW).
+To see the documents required, in order for the IDOH to write a recommendation letter click on this link: IDOH NIW Requirements